Road layout in the KPZ class: Model definitions, notations and results

-Hence, by Theorem \ref{number of cars upper bound} upper bound we have for some constant $C>0$ (depending on $\epsilon$)
+Hence, by Theorem \ref{number of cars upper bound} upper bound we have for some constant $C>0$ (depending on $\varepsilon$)

 Choosing $C \delta <1$ we get Theorem \ref{high_probability_event}. \end{proof} The above theorem says that, with high probability, to see a vertex having $n^{4/3}$ many cars through it, we need to go at least sufficiently small multiple of $\frac{n^{1/3}}{\log n}$ distance from origin.
 The following theorem shows that, with non-vanishing probability, there is at least one vertex within $n^{1/3}$ distance around the origin that has $n^{4/3}$ many cars through it.
-Precisely, for a fixed constant $\ell_0$ we make a slight modification to the definition of $T_n$ and by abuse of notation we will still call the new variable $T_n.$
+Precisely, for a fixed constant $\ell_0$ we make a slight modification to the definition of $T_n$ and call the new variable $T^{\ell_0}_n$.

-We then have the following theorem. \begin{theorem} There exists $c>0, \ell_0$ (depending on $\epsilon$) such that for sufficiently large $n$ (depending on $\epsilon$) we have
+We then have the following theorem. \begin{theorem} There exists $c>0, \ell_0$ (depending on $\varepsilon$) such that for sufficiently large $n$ (depending on $\varepsilon$) we have